 “Oh, fuck you,” Sano said.
 And then they were gone.

-Katsu didn’t have long to laugh himself sick over all of this while wondering rather desperately and impatiently what was going on; he should have known Sano would keep him posted.
-The first text arrived only a few minutes later and said, I’m going to fucking die!
+Katsu didn’t have long to laugh himself sick over all of this while wondering desperately and impatiently what was going on; he should have known Sano would keep him posted.
+The first text arrived only a few minutes later: I’m going to fucking die!

 What are you guys doing?
 Katsu inquired in return.